 - Pre-set programs to test a person’s fitness level.

 - 16 Computer controlled resistance levels.

 - Acts as a cross trainer and cycle.

 - Comfortable with highly accurate metrics stored and monitored.

 - Can squeak at times.

-After some use, this model does tend to squeak a little bit.
+After some use, this model does tend to squeak a little bit (just as the model it replaced – York Aspire).
 This is due to the oil inside of the unit being worn away over time.
 The best option is to oil the machine every few months when the squeaking noise becomes apparent.

 It’s a part of routine maintenance for all cross trainers.